 Interaction between cognitive and affective processes

-Primary affiliation: School of Psychology, Bangor Univeristy (see my webpage)
+Primary affiliation: School of Psychology, Bangor University (see my lab webpage)

 Positions and Employment:

 - 2010.
 Professor of Cognitive Neuroscience, Bangor University

 - 1998.
 Post-doctoral fellow, Brain & Cognitive Sciences, MIT